 Enables access to an external site having a unique domain.
 For more information, click here.

-In the upper left of the page, you should see a button to send push notifications to all attendees at the same time.
-This function is only available outside of Edit mode.
+In the upper left of the page, you should see a button to send push notifications to all attendees simultaneously.
+This function is only available if you are not on the Edit mode.

 You can also schedule the message to be sent at a certain time and date.
 To learn more about message scheduling, click here.